VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 ## F

 - **FIAT**: traditional government-issued currency
+- **Finality**: term used to identify a state for a block or transaction when it can't be rolled back and it's permanently part of the blockchain history
 - **Fork**: A change in the blockchain protocol.
 A "hard fork" creates a new chain that is not compatible with the old one, while a "soft fork" is backward-compatible.
 - **Full Node**: A participant in the blockchain network that keeps a full copy of the blockchain's history and validates transactions.